Delta Air Lines Flight 1080: Initial problems

 When the aircraft suddenly pitched up, it was found to be slightly controllable, although McMahan did push the column fully forward with little response.
 The captain then checked the stabilizer trim setting; it was set at the correct 3.5° nose up.
 The aircraft seemed to stop pitching up at 15°, the gear was retracted and the plane seemed to return to a normal flight condition.
 At 400 ft, the aircraft began pitching up again, from 15° to 18°.
 The crew kept trying to use the thumbwheel trim after the movement of the thumbwheel stopped.
 The controls were described as very sluggish, with little response.
 The back-up system, which overrides the electric trim, was used, but it didn't result in a change in control.
-The SPI instrument indicated that the stabilizer was already 'zeroed out', and so the pilots were still puzzled as to why the aircraft kept pitching upwards.
+The Surface Position Indicator (SPI) showed the stabilizer was already 'zeroed out', so the pilots were still puzzled as to why the aircraft kept pitching upwards.
 Heidt, at the request of McMahan, looked over and checked the hydraulic systems, as McMahan believed that one of the hydraulic systems had failed.
 While Radford conducted an area test, McMahan unlatched and latched any switches associated with trim, and Heidt double checked the hydraulics and checked for any popped circuit breakers.
 By the time the aircraft reached 3000 ft, all procedures for jammed controls, trim, axis jam, and hydraulic malfunctions had been performed with no change in control.
 The crew informed San Diego Departure Control that they were experiencing a pitch issue, and instead of switching frequencies, they requested to stay with departure control.
 They were later handed off to a coast controller after enough controllability was regained.